MicrosoftDocs/learn/learn-pr/wwl-sci/describe-resource-governance-capabilities-azure/includes/4-describe-microsoft-purview.md

 ### Data Catalog
 With the Microsoft Purview Data Catalog, business and technical users can quickly and easily find relevant data using a search experience with filters based on various lenses like glossary terms, classifications, sensitivity labels and more.

-### Data Insights
+### Data Estate Insights
-With the Microsoft Purview Data Insights, data officers and security officers can get a bird’s eye view and at a glance understand what data is actively scanned, where sensitive data is, and how it moves.
+With the Microsoft Purview Data Estate Insights, data officers and security officers can get a bird’s eye view and at a glance understand what data is actively scanned, where sensitive data is, and how it moves.